 Location Is Key When Opening A Wine Shop

-Opening a store that sells alcohol can be a bit more complicated than just any other retail store.
-That’s because many states and municipalities have laws limiting the actual amount of liquor licenses available.
+Wine shops are one of the most profitable businesses you can open.
+Still, opening a store that sells alcohol can be a bit more complicated than just any other retail store.
+That’s because many states and municipalities have laws limiting the amount of liquor licenses available.

 If you wanted to open a wine shop in New York, for example, the process would be much different than doing so in a controlled state, such as Pennsylvania.
 In fact, some places, like Florida, limit new liquor licenses to population counts.
 They only release a set number of new licenses per year on a lottery system.